Warwickshire County Cricket Club: Club history

 Since the end of the disastrous 2007 season, Warwickshire made several changes to the team and management staff.
 Controversial coach Mark Greatbatch was sacked and Ashley Giles replaced him as Director of Cricket.
 Former Warwickshire Bear and South Africa international Allan Donald joined the Bears' coaching staff.
 Fans favourite Dougie Brown also took up an Academy Coaching role.
 After a successful campaign in Division 2, the Bears were promoted back to the top flight after only a season's absence in September 2008.

 Maddy stepped down from the captaincy in November 2008.
 Ian Westwood was announced as his replacement.
 In 2009 Indian seamer Sreesanth replaced Jeetan Patel, who was busy with national duties for New Zealand, to become the first Indian to join the club.
 Westwood, in turn, stepped down as captain at the end of the 2010 season.
 Jim Troughton took over as captain shortly after, before struggling with injury during the 2014 season.
 Varun Chopra stood in before Troughton retired from first-class cricket in 2015, promoting Chopra to permanent captain.

 Early in 2016, Varun Chopra resigned the captaincy in order to focus on batting, with Ian Bell taking over as captain.

 At the end of the 2016 season despite winning the Royal London Cup earlier in the season, Director of Cricket Dougie Brown was replaced by Jim Troughton as Head Coach with former Director of Cricket Ashley Giles returning to Edgbaston to take responsibility for all cricket associated with Warwickshire.
 Bell resigned as captain on 20 August 2017.

+In 2021 Warwickshire won the County Championship under the captaincy of Will Rhodes and coach Mark Robinson.
+They completed a domestic double that season beating Lancashire in the Bob Willis Trophy.

+Despite their double the next season almost saw Warwickshire relegated to Division 2.
+They were only saved by a 9 wicket haul from Liam Norwell, who took 9-62 on the final day of the season to beat Hampshire by five runs and relegate Yorkshire.

+At the start of the 2026 season Ian Westwood was named as first team coach and Ed Barnard as captain.
+Warwickshire won the County Championship with Ethan Bamber as the top wicket taker with 69 wickets.